Mendoza, Argentina

 What are the visa & residency requirements in Mendoza?

 "In order to visit Mendoza, visitors must obtain a visa from the Argentine Embassy or Consulate in their home country.
 The visa application process requires applicants to submit a valid passport, a completed application form, a passport-sized photograph, and proof of sufficient funds to cover the duration of the stay.
 Depending on the type of visa, additional documents may be required.
 In order to obtain residency in Mendoza, Argentina, applicants must submit a completed application form, a valid passport, a passport-sized photograph, proof of sufficient funds to cover the duration of the stay, and a valid work permit or proof of employment.
 Depending on the type of residency, additional documents may be required.
-Once the application is approved, the applicant will receive a residency card, which must be renewed every two years," mentioned an expat living in Mendoza.
+Once the application is approved, the applicant will receive a residency card, which must be renewed every two years," commented one expat living in Mendoza, Argentina.

 Why do people move to Mendoza?